mbdavid/LiteDB/README.md

 - LiteDB.Perf exe proejct for concurrency examples [OK]
 - Bugfix upload from local disk on storage [OK]
 - Bugfix debug messages in console on shell [OK]
+- Add include in engine/document level with any level [OK]

 ## Better query engine
 - Remove auto create index on query execution.
 If the index is not found do full scan search (use `EnsureIndex` on initialize database) [OK]